1-7 Sophia University Library

 Number of books in circulation

-The number of books on loan varies year to year.
+The number of books on loan varies from year to year.
 We do not consider that the said number has decreased to such a degree that the popularly discussed trend of not reading books is growing.
 Use not reflected in figures has increased, such as the number of e-books and the like on loan.
 In AY2020, admissions were temporarily restricted, and online classes were mainly held to avoid the spread of COVID-19.
-Accordingly, the number of books on loan dropped sharply to one-third that of the previous year, but in AY2021, returned to 70% or more recorded before the spread of COVID-19 because face-to-face classes increased.
+Accordingly, the number of books on loan dropped sharply to one-third that of the previous year, but in AY2022, the number returned to 80% or more of that recorded before the spread of COVID-19.

 Number of library visitors

-While the number of library visitors has fluctuated over the last 10 years, it has shown a slight decrease.
+The number of library visitors has been decreasing since AY2017.
 One reason for this is the digitalization of reference materials and the fact that reference materials can be accessed from home.
-In AY2020, admissions were temporarily restricted, and online classes were mainly held to avoid the spread of COVID-19, and the number of visitors dropped sharply to less than 10% of the previous year but returned to about 50% in AY2021.
+In AY2020, admissions were temporarily restricted, and online classes were mainly held to avoid the spread of COVID-19, and the number of visitors dropped sharply to less than 10% of the previous year, but in AY2022, it returned to about 70%, as recorded before the spread of COVID-19.

 Inquiries about the